Jesse-Cohen/Separation-Above-Expectation/README.md

 ## Goal

 The NFL currently uses spatiotemporal tracking to measure player performance over time.
-One of those player measurements is receiver separation.
+One of those measurements is Receiver Separation.
 Collected at the time a pass arrives, receiver separation measures the distance (in yards) from the receiver to their nearest defender.

-While receiver separation does a good job of describing player tendencies, it fails to capture the receiver's contribution to that separation.
-In order to truly understand a receiver's contribution to their separation, we must compare their actual separation to their predicted separation.
+While Receiver Separation is helpful in describing specific plays, it fails to capture the receiver's contribution to those plays.
+In order to truly understand a receiver's contribution, we must compare their actual separation (Receiver Separation) to their predicted separation.
 The goal of this project was to create that prediction.

 ## Results

 <img width="900" alt="Screen Shot 2020-08-10 at 9 56 28 PM" src="https://user-images.githubusercontent.com/66449877/89858923-a4646480-db54-11ea-9cc2-c0af7ba6ddc7.png">

-Using the NFL's player-tracking data from the last 3 seasons (2017-2019), the plot above shows the differences between predicted separation and actual average separation (min.
+Using data from the last 3 seasons (2017-2019), the plot above shows the differences between actual separation (Receiver Separation) and predicted separation (min.
 175 targets).

-The vertical distance **above the diagonal line** represents *Separation Above Expectation*.
+The vertical distance **above** the diagonal line represents *Separation Above Expectation*.
 We can see how DeSean Jackson's 2.77 yards of actual separation is actually +0.26 yards above expectation, while Golden Tate's 2.66 yards of separation is -0.51 yards above (or 0.51 yards below) expectation.

+   1. Separation Above Expectation is a better evaluator of player performance than separation alone
+       - Controlling for factors like depth of target, pre-snap cushion, and nearest defender, separation becomes more insightful in player evaluation

 To see an interactive version of this plot, please visit the my [Results Notebook](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Results.ipynb) for more info.